2018 NC State Wolfpack football team: Schedule

 NC State announced its 2018 football schedule on January 17, 2018.
-The 2018 schedule will consist of seven home games and five away games in the regular season.
-The Wolfpack will host ACC foes Boston College, Florida State, Virginia, and Wake Forest and will travel to Clemson, Louisville, North Carolina, and Syracuse.
+The 2018 schedule would consist of seven home games and five away games in the regular season.
+The Wolfpack would host ACC foes Boston College, Florida State, Virginia, and Wake Forest and would travel to Clemson, Louisville, North Carolina, and Syracuse.

-The Wolfpack will host three of the four non-conference opponents, Georgia State from the Sun Belt Conference, James Madison from Division I FCS and West Virginia from the Big 12, and will travel to Marshall from Conference USA.
+The Wolfpack would host three of the four non-conference opponents, Georgia State from the Sun Belt Conference, James Madison from Division I FCS and West Virginia from the Big 12, and would travel to Marshall from Conference USA.